wonderwagon/Akhenaten/doc/building_windows.md

-# Building Julius for Windows
+# Building Ozymandias for Windows

-You have two main options in how you want to build Julius.
+You have two main options in how you want to build Ozymandias.
 You can either:

 * [Build using **Microsoft Visual Studio**](#a-using-microsoft-visual-studio-64-bit-build); or
 * [Install CMake and MinGW-w64 and **use the command line**](#b-using-cmake-and-mingw-w64-via-command-line)